htc-ccis1505/main/lecture_notes/welcome.md

 Throughout the semester I'll post news on Twin Cities IT events.
 I try to stay fairly well involved in the local developer community, though that is harder now that I'm teaching every week night.
 However I encourage you to go to these events, it's a great opportunity to see what is going on in the area and learn something new.
 Plus you get to meet people.
 I can't stress the "meet people" part enough, it's very helpful as you're getting started.

 ### Office Hours
+EDEN PRAIRIE CAMPUS
+Location: H-Pod Staff Area
-4:00 - 5:30 pm Monday & Tuesday, BPC<br>
+4:30 - 5:30 PM Monday & Wednesday

-4:00 - 5:30 pm Wednesday, EPC<br>
-4:00 - 5:30 pm Thursday, alternate campuses<br>
-Online __by apt.__ with screen share via Go To Meeting
+BROOKLYN PARK CAMPUS
+Location: H-Pod Staff Area
+11:00 AM - noon Thursday

+ONLINE
+Online appointments are available by request.
+Weekend appointment times may be available, but must be requested before 5 PM on Friday.

-__Important__: Email or the class chatroom is the best way to get in touch with me.
+__Important__: The class chatroom or email is the best way to get in touch with me.
 Technically I do have an office phone, but I am only in my office once or twice a week.
 On the other hand, I am logged into email and our chatroom all day, and while I may not always be able to respond immediately, I will see your message and get back to you as soon as I am able.

 ## Courses
 This is a combined section of two different courses.
 The home page lists their official course descriptions and goals.
 You'll notice if you look that there is an awful lot of overlap.
 That's why we teach them together.
 The 4 credit Fundamentals of Programming class has a few extra goals.
 The nights that we cover that material, the 3 credit Web Programming Overview students do not need to attend (though you are welcome to if you are curious), and thus there is less work.

 If you have questions or concerns about whether or not you are in the *right* course for your program or the *best* course for your future goals and objectives, talk with me over break.
 If you want to be in the other course, we can switch you between them.
 Note that this is easy to do now, and somewhat harder to do later at least if you want to drop a credit.
-The short answer to this is that if you are not currently in our Programming program, you do not *need* to be in the 4 credit class.

 ## Attendance & Participation